raganwald/raganwald.github.com/_posts/2018-08-01-eight-queens.md

 ### school

-In the autumn of 1977, I packed my bags and went to [St. Andrew's College][sac], a boarding school.
+In the autumn of 1976, I packed my bags and went to [St. Andrew's College][sac], a boarding school.
 One of the amazing things about "SAC" was that they had an actual minicomputer on the campus.
 For the time, this was unprecedented.
 In Ontario's public school system, it was possible to take courses in programming, but they nearly all involved writing programs by filling in "bubble cards" with a pencil and submitting jobs overnight.

 [sac]: https://sac.on.ca

 At SAC, there was a [Nova 1220 minicomputer][1220] in a room with--oh glorious day--four ancient teletype machines hooked up to it with what I now presume were serial ports.
-It had various operating modes that were set by loading a 5MB removable hard disk (It was a 12" or 17" platter encased in a big protective plastic shell), and rebooting the machine by toggling bootstrap instructions into the front panel.
+It had various operating modes that were set by loading a 5MB removable hard disk (It was a 12" platter encased in a big protective plastic shell), and rebooting the machine by toggling bootstrap instructions into the front panel.

 [1220]: https://en.wikipedia.org/wiki/Data_General_Nova

 The mode set up for student use was a four-user BASIC interpreter.
-It had 17KB of RAM (yes, you read that right), and its simple model partitioned the memory so that each user got 4KB to themselves.
+It had 16KB of RAM (yes, you read that right), and its simple model partitioned the memory so that each user got 4KB to themselves.
 You could type your program into the teletype, and its output would print on a roll of paper.

 Saving programs on disc was not allowed.
 The teletypes had paper tape interfaces on the side, so to save a program we would `LIST` the source with the paper tape on, and it would punch ASCII or EBDIC codes onto the tape.
 We'd tear it off and take it with us.
 Later, to reload a program, we'd feed the tape into the teletype and it would act as if we were typing the program anew.

 4KB was enough for assignments like writing a simple bubble sort, but I had discovered [David Ahl] by this time, and programs like "Super Star Trek" did not fit in 4KB.
-There was a 17KB single-user disc locked in a cabinet alongside programs for tabulating student results.
+There was a 16KB single-user disc locked in a cabinet alongside programs for tabulating student results.

 [David Ahl]: https://en.wikipedia.org/wiki/David_H._Ahl